25 Things to Do Around Nozawa Onsen & Where to Stay

 For those who want to make the most of their time in the onsen town, or perhaps stay for a few days, nothing beats a local ryokan inn for the authentic Japanese experience.
 Ryokan Inns offer comfortable accommodations in a traditional style.
 You can relax and unwind in a tatami room, sleep as the Japanese have for centuries on a futon mattress, or maybe snuggle under the kotatsu (a table with a heater and blankets attached underneath).
 This is especially warm and cozy during Nagano’s long cold winters.
 At a ryokan you can also sample local, homemade cuisine, and bath in the onsite baths, reserved just for residents, at your leisure.
-For accommodation listings, see our ‘Nozawa Onsen’ hotel page.
+See our ‘Where to Stay When Visiting Nozawa’ below for more information.

 5 / INDULGE IN AN OUTDOOR HOT SPRING / all year round